Analysis | A senator of a state created for partisan advantage laments the partisanship of adding D.C. as a state

 That view did not prevail.
 All six states, including the two Dakotas, were added.
 All 12 new senators were Republican.

 What’s particularly remarkable about this turn of events is that it remains responsible for the Republican Party holding half of the seats in the Senate.
-Of those 12 seats added during that stretch in 1889-1890, Republicans still hold nine seats — a six-seat advantage for the party.
+Of those 12 seats added during that stretch from 1889 to 1890, Republicans still hold nine seats — a six-seat advantage for the party.

 It is also the reason that Rounds has his current job.
 South Dakota is not much less partisan than D.C., backing President Donald Trump in 2020 by a margin of 62 percent to 32 percent.